alexbrjo/Elite8/src/Agave8080/instructions/README.md

 The Lookup Chart
 ----------------
 All operations are listed in their entirety except move operations and I/O because they're very redundant.
-Sugar Assembly uses a modified version of the updated mnemonics (new) that more closely resembles modern x86 assembly.
+Sugar Assembler uses a modified version of the Intel 8080 mnemonics (new) that more closely resembles modern x86 assembly.

 |  Binary  | hex | old | new*| bytes | flags| Description                                   |
 |----------|-----|-----|-----|-------|------|-----------------------------------------------|